A look at highlights of the Liberal government's marijuana legislation

 —Sharing or selling cannabis to someone under 18 would be punishable by up to 14 years in prison.

-—Sales to be restricted to people age 18 and older, although provinces have jurisdiction to increase their own minimum age.
+—Sales would be restricted to people age 18 and older, although provinces have jurisdiction to increase their own minimum age.

 —Adults 18 and older would be allowed to publicly possess up to 30 grams of dried cannabis, or its equivalent in non-dried form.